Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-This retail trend will not peter out in 2021 - in fact, recent research by ThoughtWorks found that only half of Britons (49%) expect to buy their food from supermarkets in the future.
+This retail trend will not peter out – in fact, recent research by ThoughtWorks found that only half of Britons (49%) expect to buy their food from supermarkets or major retailers in the future.

-In its 2030 Britain study, ThoughtWorks found that, after a year in and out of lockdown, more people are considering buying food directly from food producers or online through ecommerce websites.
+In its 2030 Britain study, ThoughtWorks found that, after a year in and out of lockdown, more people are considering buying food directly from food producers or through online retailers.
 Just 32% of under-25-year-olds believe the future of food shopping will take place in a traditional supermarket, down from 58% in 2018.

-The report goes on to say that consumers will not be keen to spend more time in big supermarkets in 2021, and will prefer supporting locally owned businesses or enjoying a convenient digital experience at independent shops.
+The report goes on to say that consumers will not be keen to spend more time in big supermarkets and major retailers, and will prefer supporting locally owned businesses or enjoying a convenient digital experience at independent shops.
 “Instead, increased use of convenience stores, local shopping and home delivery look set to be legacies of the pandemic that will continue to shape the food sector next year.”
 The shop local message will be around for the long term, it seems.

 There is also evidence that the closer relationship between consumers and local food shops is reshaping how they think about their food.

-According to ThoughtWorks, supporting local farmers has become an increasingly important issue to consumers, with 39% saying they will consider this when buying food, compared with 27% in 2018.
+According to ThoughtWorks, the shop local message has become an increasingly important issue to consumers, with 39% saying they will consider supporting local farmers when buying food, compared with 27% in 2018.
 Food provenance has also moved up the rankings, with 40% of respondents saying where their food comes from will be an important issue for them.

 Of the top 10 ways people will buy food in 2030, buying from local food producers through ecommerce (34%), buying directly from farmers (27%) and buying from a local high street shop (26%) ranked third, fifth and sixth respectively.